Required Syllabi Components(revised August 2013)

 - Assessment: Syllabi should include information about how the student's learning will be assessed in the course.
 Because SLO's must be measurable, methods of assessment will explain to the student how his or her learning will be determined.
 Assessment methods vary according to course content and may include a clinical evaluation tool, a critical thinking rubric, embedded test questions, a course evaluation summary, etc.

-- Methods of Instruction: Students should know what they will be doing in order to attain the objectives/outcomes listed above, i.e. listening to lectures, participating in discussions both in class and on-line or Blackboard, discussing cases, doing research, reading assignments, writing assignments, completing laboratory work, field work, receiving critiques of individual and/or group projects, and so on.
+- Methods of Instruction: Students should know what they will be doing in order to attain the objectives/outcomes listed above, i.e. listening to lectures, participating in discussions both in class and on-line, discussing cases, doing research, reading assignments, writing assignments, completing laboratory work, field work, receiving critiques of individual and/or group projects, and so on.